alielbasuony8/To-Do-list/README.md

-# To-Do-list-
+# To-Do-list
-Simple project to list tasks you want to do, Using HTML, CSS And JavaScript, In addition to local storage to store the data in the browser.
+Simple project to list tasks you want to do, Using HTML, CSS And JavaScript, The data will be stored in the local storage.